BhimAIEngineer/BhimAIEngineer/README.md

 ---

-### Industrial Defect Detection System
+## Industrial Defect Detection System

-Computer vision application designed to identify manufacturing defects through an object detection pipeline.
+A computer vision system designed to identify manufacturing defects before products leave the production line.

-The project demonstrates an end-to-end deployment workflow including model serving, containerization, experiment tracking, CI/CD, and an interactive dashboard.

-**Tech Stack**
+The project focuses not only on object detection, but also on how the model can be integrated into a deployable application.

+**Architecture includes**

+* YOLOv8 object detection
+* FastAPI inference service
+* Docker containerization
+* MLflow experiment tracking
+* CI/CD workflow
+* Streamlit monitoring interface

+**Stack**

 `YOLOv8` `FastAPI` `Docker` `MLflow` `Streamlit` `GitHub Actions`